mydataglobal/bylaws/README.md

 Remote participation in Board meetings shall be possible with telecommunication or other technical means.
 The Board will settle the exact mode of remote participation.

-# ARTICLE 5 – Officers and Steering Group
+# ARTICLE 5 – Officers and Steering Committee

 ## 5.1 Chief Executive Officer (CEO)

 The Board may nominate a Chief Executive Officer.
 The authority delegated to the CEO will then be defined by the Board.

-## 5.2 Steering Group
+## 5.2 Steering Committee

-The steering group is responsible for assisting the Board in its oversight of the Associations’ internal regulations and following of the approved strategy.
+The Steering Committee is responsible for assisting the Board in its oversight of the Associations’ internal regulations and following the approved strategy.

-The steering group shall conduct the annual performance audit and report it in the Spring General Meeting.
+The Steering Committee shall conduct the annual performance audit and report it in the spring general meeting.

-The steering group is also responsible for reviewing candidates for the Board and their alternates, candidates for the steering group itself, and any position or committee membership in the Association that the Board requests review for.
+The Steering Committee is responsible for reviewing candidates for the Board and Steering Committee and their alternates and any position or committee membership in the Association that the Board requests a review.

-Upon notice to the members, the steering group shall submit to the Board a roster of candidates including their Curriculum Vitae or similar, for election or appointment.
+When requested, the Steering Committee shall submit to the Board a roster of candidates, including their Curriculum Vitae or similar, for election or appointment.

-The Steering Group shall consist of four (4) principal members representing the association membership, two (2) from each membership class.
+The Steering Committee shall consist of four (4) principal members representing the association membership, two (2) from each membership class.
 The representatives of each membership class shall be elected among the Association’s members at the autumn general meeting.
-For each of the principal Steering Group members, a personal alternate member shall be elected.
-Members of the Steering Group that are candidates for election cannot review the other candidates for that election.
+For each of the principal Steering Committee members, a personal alternate member shall be elected.
+Members of the Steering Committee that are candidates for election cannot review the other candidates for that election.

-In addition to the elected Steering Group members the Board shall appoint two members of the Board to serve also in the Steering Group.
+In addition to the elected Steering Committee members, the Board shall appoint two members of the Committee to serve also in the Steering Committee.

-The term of office for members of the steering group is one (1) year.
-A member can be member of the steering group for a maximum of three (3) consecutive terms.
+The term of office for members of the Steering Committee is one (1) year.
+A member can be a principal Steering Committee member for a maximum of three (3) consecutive terms.

 # ARTICLE 6 – Committees